-5. Disposal – the safe disposal of asbestos is strictly governed by the Department of Environment and Resource Management (DERM).
+5. Disposal – the safe disposal of asbestos is strictly governed by the Department of Environment and Science (DES).
 Ask to see the contractor’s or asbestos transporter’s documentation.

 6. Clearance Certificate – obtain a clearance certificate from a qualified person other than the person who undertook the asbestos removal work.